-There are over 7,000 islands scattered through the Caribbean Sea, a super-abundance of beautiful destinations, each with its own unique characteristics.
+There are over 7,000 islands scattered through the Caribbean Sea.

-The Caribbean is a birding hotspot, home to 565 species, many of which aren’t found anywhere else in the world.
+The Caribbean is home to over 550 bird species, many of which aren’t found anywhere else.

-Anyone with walking boots and a sense of adventure will love exploring the Caribbean on foot, following jungle trails and mountain paths.
+Anyone with walking boots and a sense of adventure will love exploring the Caribbean on foot.

 Want to know the best place for bird watching?
 Or work out what to pack?
-We have quizzed our specialist tour operators, who know the Caribbean inside out, for expert travel advice.
+We have quizzed our travel experts.

-Tourism is the lifeblood of the Caribbean, but the high numbers of people eager to visit this beautiful region has given rise to a range of tourism offers, from the good, to the bad and the ugly...
+Tourism is the lifeblood of the Caribbean, from the good, to the bad and the ugly...